titoBouzout/solid-windowed/readme.md

 ## Bugs

 - When scrolling to the bottom of the list, if you overscroll, you will have to overscroll back to be able to scroll up again.

+## Caveats

+- You are responsible for setting the height of the container item.
+Child will be 100%

 ## Author